chrisfrank/sinatra_vs_express/README.md

 4. Run `rake setup` to create a database and seed it with test records.
 5. Run `ruby benchmark.rb` to run the tests.

+Note that the Sinatra app is running [Puma](http://puma.io) as its server, set to the default single-worker, multi-threaded mode.
+I unscientifically tried [Thin](https://github.com/macournoyer/thin) too.
+Results were similar: it's a little faster than Express.

+Adding additional workers to Puma increased throughput by a lot, but I wanted to keep the official test simple and fair.
+If you're comfortable running Express in cluster mode with Throng or whatever, I'd love to see a multi-worker benchmark.